 ...Help them out by including your review at the bottom of this page - at Here My Unbiased Minelab GPZ 7000 Review.

-In terms of design, features, settings you cannot compare the GPZ 7000 with the GPX models or even the New SDC 2300 machines they are poles apart, so we will attempt to provide a comparison based on different criteria so it can help you make a more informed decision on whether to spend the excessive $10700 price that Minelab charge for the GPZ 7000 machine .
+They are poles apart, so we will attempt to provide a comparison based on different criteria so it can help you make a more informed decision on whether to spend the $10700 price that Minelab charge for the GPZ 7000 machine .

-Comparison Between the Minelab GPZ 7000 and the Minelab 5000 and Minelab SDC 2300 Metal Detectors.
+Comparison Between the Minelab GPZ 7000, GPX 6000 Minelab GPX 5000 and Minelab SDC 2300 Metal Detectors.

 Note however that these detectors are used for different circumstances e.g the SDC2300 is for small gold close to the coil and is designed that way - it is not for Deep gold detecting!
 So how you view these criteria will depend on the main use you want for your metal detector!.